mr2chowd/linux_shortcuts/linux_shortcuts.md

 ## Create a group

-There are specific access levels for users defined by the **xFusionCorp Industries** system admin team.
-Rather than providing access levels to every individual user, the team has decided to create groups with required access levels and add users to that groups as needed.
+There are specific access levels for users defined by devops team.
+Rather than providing access levels to every individual user, we decided to create groups with required access levels and add users to that groups as needed.
 See the following requirements:

 a.
-Create a group named **nautilus_noc** in all App servers in **Stratos Datacenter**.
+Create a group named *new_group** in all App servers

 b.
 Add the user **stark** to **nautilus_noc** in all App servers. (create the user if not present already)